 Dr. Pavel E. Felgenhauer is a Moscow-based defense analyst and columnist at Novaya Gazeta.
 Felgenhauer was born in Moscow, Russia, and he graduated from Moscow State University in 1975.
 He served as researcher and senior research officer in the Soviet Academy of Sciences (Moscow) and received his Ph.D. from the Soviet Academy of Sciences in 1988.

 Felgenhauer published numerous articles on topics dealing with Russian foreign and defense policies, military doctrine, arms trade, military-industrial complex and so on.
-January 1991–January 1993, he was associated with the Nezavisimaya Gazeta (Independent Newspaper), in Moscow, as Defense Analyst and Defense Correspondent.
+From January 1991 to January 1993, he was associated with the Nezavisimaya Gazeta (Independent Newspaper), in Moscow, as Defense Analyst and Defense Correspondent.
 From February 1993 until September 1999, Felgenhauer was member of the editorial board and Chief Defense Correspondent of Moscow daily Segodnya (Today).
 And from May 1994 until October 2005, Felgenhauer published a regular column on defense in the English-language local daily The Moscow Times.

 Gen. Michael V. Hayden, USAF (Ret.)